bigcommerce/dev-docs/docs/api-docs/store-management/shipping/how-to-use-shipping-provider.md

 # Using a 3rd-Party Shipping Provider

-Once a merchant installs and enables a Shipping Provider app on their store, merchants and API users can add connection settings to carriers.
-Merchants and API users can then create shipping zones and shipping methods.
+Once a merchant installs and enables a Shipping Provider app on their store, merchants and API users can connect a carrier.
+Merchants and API users can then create shipping zones and shipping methods for the connected carrier.
+They can create shipping methods for the connected carrier in any shipping zone.

 This article is a guide for API users on how to manage carrier connections, shipping zones, and shipping methods.

 ## Manage connections to shipping carriers